yjh0410/DetLAB/README.md

 | RetinaNet_R_50_1x              |  800,1333  |         |       |
 | RetinaNet-RT_R50_3x            |  512,736   |         |       |

-All models are trained on 2 `RTX 3090` GPUs.

-All results are measured on 1 `TITAN RTX` GPU.

 ## FCOS
 | Model                          |  scale     |   mAP   | Weight|